MrJohnWeez/VR-Excavator-Simulator/readme.md

 - **Team member**: John Wiesner (CS) - wiesnejt@mail.uc.edu
 - **Advisor**: Kyle Hartshorn (Group Manager at Kinetic Vision) - khartshorn@kinetic-vision.com

 The Virtual reality excavator simulator application will allow users to learn the fundamentals of excavation-machine operation and control patterns.
-User will be taught these topics through missions such as land clearing, pond excavation, and covert installation.
-It will be designed for the game library Steam, targeted at windows 10 computers that support VR devices; specifically the Oculus Rift.
+Users will be taught these topics through missions such as land clearing, pond excavation, and covert installation.
+It will be designed for the game library Steam, targeted at Windows 10 computers that support VR devices; specifically the Oculus Rift.

 # Project Description